How do I reserve a meeting room at the library?

 - Meeting rooms cannot be used for religious services, but groups wishing to provide informational religious programs open to the public may do so.

-- Meeting rooms shall not be used for private parties or events.
+- Meeting rooms shall not be used for private parties or events unless the event benefits the Library.
+The Library has the right to refuse such events.

 - Library staff will not be available to make room arrangement changes or to provide services such as operating audio-visual equipment, setting up chairs, making photocopies or handling attendee registration.